treviller/MiniCMS/README.md

 Step 3: Install Required Bundles
 --------------------------------

-First, you need to add these bundles to the list of registered bundles in 'AppKernel.php' in your project :
+First, you need to add this bundle to the list of registered bundles in 'AppKernel.php' in your project :

 ```php
 class AppKernel extends Kernel